Year Round Activities:

 Out-Migration using Rotary Screw Trap and Fish Fences

 The Tsolum River out-migration of fish is monitored annually to help us to monitor health of populations.
 Traps are counted daily between mid March and end of May.
 Volunteers are needed to help with this annual monitoring work.
 If you want to be participate in hands on fish biology from April through May, send us a note on our Contacts page.
 We will provide fish identification and fish handling training.
+Due to technical equipment troubles in 2019, we did not do an out-migration count.
+Results from 2018 are below.
+We are adding a motor to our RST to help it to turn and are hoping to monitor the 2021 out-migration.

 Fall Salmon Counting